top of page

 I really need to lose weight, can you put me on a diet to help me lose weight?

 I hear you!
 Your concern about your weight is valid and real.
 I want to listen to your story and partner with you on how we can achieve your true goals by focusing on behaviors that support good nutrition and your health.
 As a Dietitian who practices weight neutral care I do not provide diets or counseling for the specific intention of weight loss.
 More and more studies show that intentional weight loss can only be maintained in the short term and most people re-gain their weight within 2-5 years, some people ending up at an even higher weight than their starting weight.
 Diets for intentional weight loss can be linked to harmful health outcomes like disordered eating patterns and yo-yo dieting which can have negative impacts on your physical and emotional health.
-See more here
+See more here.

 So what conditions do you provide counseling for?